BenLowery/Expand/README.md

 Expand
 ======

-A front end framework css framework for samll to large buids
+A front end framework css framework for small to large buids.
+Coming soon